nextjen-ai/nextjen-ai.github.io/_collections/_bio/current_role.md

 ---
 title: Current Role
-order: 1
+order: 2
 ---

-Dr. Jennifer Andreoli-Fang is a renowned technology leader with over 20 years of experience spearheading the development of innovative wireline, wireless, and cloud solutions.
-Currently, she heads the global wireline networks segment at Amazon Web Services (AWS), working with tier-1 operators on architecting broadband workload on AWS and go-to-market strategies.
+As a Senior Manager of Solutions Architecture at Amazon Web Services (AWS), I lead a team focused on architecting and building AI solutions, including RAG and AI Agent technologies.
+I collaborate with global tier-1 operators to develop and execute go-to-market strategies that facilitate migration to AI-driven networks.

+Key responsibilities include:
+- Managing high-performing cloud architecture teams for tier-1 telecom customers
+- Leading the fixed network segment in AWS Telco business unit
+- Driving AI/ML initiatives and industry standards
+- Speaking at industry conferences and panels on AI and cloud technologies
+- Serving as SCTE AI/ML Group vice chair